 The piece tells of the author Todd Pitock’s experience on a culinary tour of the Cape Town city bowl through an agency called Coffeebeans Routes.
 The tour took Pitock through parts of Cape Town well on the beaten tourist path; areas like the outer edges of the Bo-Kaap and the tiny Shortmarket Street, just off the worst stretch of Long Street, with all of its hostels, tourist bars, and travel/package tour agencies.
-The itinerary included coffee at a café owned by a Nigerian Nobel Peace laureate, a meal of Cape Malay classics cooked by the owner of a spice shop in the Bo-Kaap, another meal at a centrally located Ethiopian joint (Little Ethiopia; that’s the owner Yeshi Mekonnen to the left in the composite image above), and a final stop at a small Cameroonian restaurant (owned by Bebe Rose on the right in the photograph above).
+The itinerary included coffee at a café owned by a Nigerian Nobel Peace laureate, a meal of Cape Malay classics cooked by the owner of a spice shop in the Bo-Kaap, another meal at a centrally located Ethiopian joint (Little Ethiopia; that’s the owner Yeshi Mekonnen to the left in the composite image in the article), and a final stop at a small Cameroonian restaurant.
 Despite the fact that the author spends the first third of the article describing his fascination and disgust with a tripe dish he was served at the Cameroonian restaurant, it’s nice to see South African cuisine and dining appear on the Times’ radar.

 For those wishing to sample some classic South African dishes here in New York, your options are rather limited, but there are still a couple of places.
 The two places that I’m aware of are Madiba in Clinton Hill and Braai in Hell’s Kitchen.